Henkjan1110/intro-programming-website/data/week6/1-objects-within-objects.md

 <h2>Taking from the Stack</h2>

-Add to the `Stack` class a `public String take()` method, which returns the topmost value (i.e., the last value added to the deque) and removes it from the stack.
+Add a `public String take()` method to the `Stack` class, which returns the topmost value (i.e., the last value added to the deque) and removes it from the stack.

 ```java
 Stack s = new Stack();